 Our advocacy efforts are dedicated to interrupting cycles of violence and enhancing nonviolent responses to conflict.
-We on improving the protection of civilians from the perspective of the nonviolent and civilian-led practice of Unarmed Civilian Protection.
-Unarmed Civilian Protection as a policy and practice that interrupts cycles of violence, protects civilians and enhances nonviolent responses to conflict, in order to move us closer to a vision of a worldwide culture of peace.
+We focus on improving the protection of civilians from the perspective of the nonviolent and civilian-led practice of Unarmed Civilian Protection.
+Unarmed Civilian Protection (UCP) is a policy and practice that interrupts cycles of violence, protects civilians and enhances nonviolent responses to conflict, in order to move us closer to a vision of a worldwide culture of peace.

 This advocacy is a whole-of-organisation function – from teams in the field supporting civilians to directly advocate for their needs, to direct engagement in advocacy with parties to a conflict, to high-level political advocacy in key international fora.
 This advocacy occurs through both direct engagement and contributions to public discussion and debate.

 Globally, NP is a core member of Crisis Action and a member of the International Coalition for the Responsibility to Protect (ICR2P).
 NP is currently a member of the Global Protection Cluster's Strategic Advisory Group.

 NP engages with the European Union (EU) both in Brussels, at the headquarters level, and through EU Delegations in the countries where NP is present.

 Our team works on raising awareness and understanding of UCP among EU policymakers in order to increase political and financial support for UCP activities and better integrate UCP into the EU’s response to conflicts.
 In Brussels, our interlocutors include the European Commission, the European External Action Service (including but not limited to those working on the civilian and military missions under the EU’s Common Security and Defence Policy (CSDP), EU Member States and the European Parliament.